 Advanced Classes

-While I keep all of my same course policies for advanced classes, upper-level students, many of whom are declared physics and astronomy majors, require increased expectations.
+While I keep all of my same course policies for advanced classes, upper-level students, many of whom are declared physics or astronomy majors, require increased expectations.
 One essential skill for a physicist or astronomer is the ability to convey their ideas clearly and professionally, so I place great importance on the quality of writeups, incentivizing students to turn in well-crafted solution sets rather than hastily-written answer sheets.
 I give students example writeups to base their work on, increasing the value of presentation throughout the class to allow them to learn in a low-stakes environment before applying their knowledge.

-My upper level assessments are also meant to mimic the environment of professional astronomers, who must answer off-the-wall audience questions at talks far more often than they solve contrived problems in a closed-note written environment.
+My upper level assessments are also meant to mimic the environment of professional physicists and astronomers, who must answer off-the-wall audience questions at talks far more often than they solve contrived problems in a closed-note written environment.
 I give oral exams to my students, giving them a chance to show the depth of their comprehension in real time and giving me the opportunity to evaluate their learning and expertise holistically.

 Introduction to Astronomy Research & Teaching (Fall 2019, 2022)